AyonRabbani/Machine-Learning/README.md

 # Deep Learning
-Collection of my exercises in Reinforcement Learning
+Collection of my exercises in Deep Learning

 Table of Contents
 1. DQN - Implementation of Deep Q Network that plays OpenAI's cart pole